argoproject/Argo/docs/developers/setup-documentation.rst

 Setting up
 ----------

 This presumes that you're familiar with the command line, and are using OSX or another UNIX-like system.
+If you're not familiar with the command line, check out `our collection of command-line resources <intro-command-line.html>`_.

 1. `Fork INN/Largo <https://github.com/INN/Largo#fork-destination-box>`_ into your own GitHub account.
 2. Clone your branch: